cclib/cclib.github.io/sphinx/methods.rst

     cda = CDA(m)
     cda.calculate([f1, f2])

 After calculate() finishes, there should be the donations, bdonations (back donation), and repulsions attributes to the cda instance.
-These attributes are simply lists of 1-dimensional Numeric arrays corresponding to the restricted or alpha/beta molecular orbitals of the entire molecule.
+These attributes are simply lists of 1-dimensional Numpy arrays corresponding to the restricted or alpha/beta molecular orbitals of the entire molecule.
 Additionally, the CDA method involves transforming the atomic basis functions of the molecule into a basis using the molecular orbitals of the fragments so the attributes mocoeffs and fooverlaps are created and can be used in population analyses such as Mulliken or C-squared (see Fragment Analysis for more details).

 There is also a script provided by cclib that performs the CDA from a command-line: